Automatic brake control

 The switched-on brake generates a PWM signal at the output of the controller that can be adjusted with respect to duty cycle and frequency.
 If an output pin without PWM is needed, a duty cycle of 100 percent can be set.

-The Brake + pin of the brake output is internally connected to the voltage supply of the controller.
+The Brake + pin of the brake output is connected to the voltage supply of the controller via the Discovery Board.

 If the operating voltage of the brake is greater than the supply voltage of the controller, you cannot use the brake output of the controller; you must supply the brake externally.